What is plastic bronchitis?

 Treatment for plastic bronchitis

 Plastic bronchitis is treated by a team of experts that specialize in lymphatic imaging and interventions.
-At The Children's Hospital of Philadelphia, patients have access to a specialized Center for Lymphatic Imaging and Interventions.
+At The Children's Hospital of Philadelphia, patients have access to a specialized Jill and Mark Fishman Center for Lymphatic Disorders.
 Treatment depends on the exact cause and the patient’s anatomy.

 In all patients, the first step involves careful mapping of the anatomy and flow of the lymphatic system.
 This is done using a specialized MRI technique called dynamic contrast MR lymphangiography.
 During this procedure, an MRI contrast agent is injected directly into the lymphatic system.